 How to contact the Ombudsman Program:

-If you or your loved one is not receiving the appropriate level of care, contact your local Ombudsmen at Missoula Aging Services for assistance in finding a resolution to the issue.
+If you or your loved one have questions or concerns regarding quality of care or quality of life in a long term care facility, contact your local Ombudsmen at Missoula Aging Services for a confidential consultation.
 The Ombudsmen are also able to help resolve problems associated with Medicare and Medicaid.

 The Ombudsmen will not act without your permission.
 You maintain control over how and when the situation is resolved.